getsolus/help-center-docs/software/virtualbox/en.md

 ----- | -----
 VirtualBox modules for the **linux-lts** kernel | VirtualBox modules for the **linux-current** kernel

+### Troubleshooting
+If the wrong VirtualBox package was installed, the following error will pop up when starting a virtual machine.
+Please check the instructions just above to install the correct package for your kernel.

+{{< altimg "vbox-kernel.png" "help-center/software/virtualbox/" >}}

 ## Solus as Guest

 ### Preparing your system